bangadang/stackIT/FS25/Dataengineering.md

 ## Consistency Models
 ### ACID
 traditional relational database systems typically implement ACID transactions
 - **atomicity**: “all or nothing” <-> a transaction is treated as a single, indivisible unit.
-It either completes fully or not at all**.
+It either completes fully or not at all.
 - **consistency**: transactions never observe or result in inconsistent data
 - **isolation**: transactions are not aware of concurrent transactions
 - **durability**: once committed, the state of a transaction is permanent